 In big Databases, you spend most of your time dealing with ranges and cells.
 Sometimes you have to repeat the same action in large ranges or a large number of cells.
 This, at the same time, kills your time and reduces your efficiency.
 However, the smart solution to this problem is to build a VBA Code which will run through each cell in the range and perform the same action directed by you.
 Today in this article, we will discuss how to use VBA for each cell in a range in Excel.

-3 Suitable Ways to Apply VBA for Each Cell in Range in Excel
+How to Apply VBA for Each Cell in Range in Excel: 3 Suitable Ways

 Using a VBA code you can perform the same formula to each cell in a range or a column or a row.
 In this section, we will go through all the sections.

 1. Applying VBA for Each Cell in Range

 Consider a situation where you have to apply the same VBA code for each cell in a given range (B4:F13).
 To do this we will build a VBA code.
 The instructions are given below